estnltk/estnltk/README.md

 ## Citation

-Once you use Estnltk in your work, plase cite us as follows:
+Once you use Estnltk in your work, please cite us as follows:

     @InProceedings{ORASMAA16.332,
     author = {Siim Orasmaa and Timo Petmanson and Alexander Tkachenko and Sven Laur and Heiki-Jaan Kaalep},